-Mercy College prepares graduates for service and leadership in the healthcare community by integrating its core values with a professional and liberal arts and sciences education.
+Mercy College of Health Sciences prepares graduates for service and leadership in the healthcare community by integrating its core values with a professional and liberal arts and science education.

 Values

 Mercy College of Health Sciences is a Catholic institution of higher education, rooted in the heritage of the Sisters of Mercy, guided by our core values of knowledge, reverence, integrity, compassion, and excellence.